 But they call us towards them.
 If you are tired or bored in life, looking for the resurrection, looking for new life, find an edge this day.
 Find a child.
+Find a friend.
 Look for some place and someone whom you can serve.
 Look for a river that you can bless.
 Look for a lover whom you can forgive.